MIT-LCP/mimic-website/content/en/docs/multi-center/modules/hosp/admissions.md

 ### `insurance`, `language`, `marital_status`, `race`, `ethnicity`

 The `insurance`, `language`, `marital_status`, and `race` and `ethnicity` columns provide information about patient demographics for the given hospitalization.
-Note, in BIDMC there is only one column for `race`, however we have added `ethnicity` column to federate NMHC's data.
+Note, in BIDMC there is only one column for `race`, however we have added `ethnicity` column to incorporate NMHC's data.

 The race column in NMHC includes: